kiwilan/php-archive/README.md

 ### Case of `pdf`

 PHP can't handle `.pdf` archives natively, so I choose to use `smalot/pdfparser` package, embedded in this package.
+To extract pages as images, you have to install [`imagick` extension](https://github.com/Imagick/imagick) you could read [this guide](https://gist.github.com/ewilan-riviere/3f4efd752905abe24fd1cd44412d9db9#imagemagick) if you want to install it.

 ### eBooks